Skip to Content

 Of course, you can visit this page that has everything you need to know about making sushi at home.
 It has recipes listed, equipment, and more.

-One of my favorite things to do with my daughter is taking a girl's day and go shopping in Paducah, Kentucky (if you are visiting the area, be sure and check out this post for Paducah, KY restaurants).
+One of my favorite things to do with my daughter is taking a girl's day and going shopping in Paducah, Kentucky (if you are visiting the area, be sure and check out this post for Paducah, KY restaurants).

 What is eel sauce?